 Ultrasound uses sound waves to create images of tissues inside the body, such as the inner parts of the eye.
 For this test, a small ultrasound probe is placed up against the eyelid or eyeball.
 The probe gives off sound waves and detects the echoes that bounce off the tissues inside and around the eye.
-The echoes are converted by a computer into an image on a computer screen.
+The echoes are converted by a computer into an image on a screen.

-Ultrasound is one of the most common imaging tests for confirming the diagnosis of retinoblastoma.
-It is painless and does not expose the child to radiation, but the child may need to be given medicine to help keep them calm or even asleep so the doctor can get a good look at the eye.
+This test doesn't hurt and doesn't expose the child to radiation, but the child may need to be given medicine to help keep them calm or even asleep so the doctor can get a good look at the eye.

 Optical coherence tomography (OCT) is a similar type of test that uses light waves instead of sound waves to create very detailed images of the back of the eye.

-Most children with retinoblastoma will have at least one MRI scan.
+Most children with retinoblastoma will have an MRI scan as part of their initial workup.
 For children with bilateral retinoblastomas (tumors in both eyes), many doctors continue to do MRI scans of the brain for several years after treatment to look for tumors of the pineal gland (sometimes called trilateral retinoblastoma).

 CT scans can help determine the size of a retinoblastoma tumor and how much it has spread within the eye and to nearby areas.

 Areas of active bone changes appear as “hot spots” on the scan.
 These areas may suggest cancer is in an area, but other bone diseases can also cause the same pattern.
 To help tell these apart, other tests such as plain x-rays or MRI scans of the bone might be needed.